Genetic Indications

 St. Colman's (Lot 28), located kitty-korner from the main Lyttle home, was (and is) located at the site of a "mass rock" (a gathering place for prayer).
 It had been used by Catholics for centuries before Hugh Magennis acquired the 1334-acre Townland of Clare in 1583.
 Many of the surrounding lands remained in the hands of the (Sir Art) Magennis family until that group fell into disfavor in 1641 by supporting the wrong side in an uprising.
 The Stewarts (of Ards) gained control of the whole area.
 By the time of the Valuation, that land (along with another 5,000 acres of County Down) was owned by Alexander J.R.
 Stewart.
 And yes, this is the same church that bought surrounding lands from Rachel's mother-in-law.

-It is interesting to think that two of the patches he did not own were the ones marked as Lot 22 (the Orange Hall) and Lot 28 (St. Colman's Catholic Church).
+not own were the ones marked as Lot 22 (the Orange Hall) and Lot 28 (St. Colman's Catholic Church).
 At some point, they must have co-existed peacefully in close quarters.
 As of 2009, when Google took pictures of the area, the Hall (top) looked boarded up, while the Church (bottom) was still going strong.

 That whole area was part of Tullylish parish, which was known for fine linen weaving.
 The weavers who worked at mills in nearby towns stayed in rented cottages (cotter houses) at Clare and other small towns.
 James Little/Lyttle leased the farmlands from the Stewarts and, in turn, rented out cotter's houses on the property to sub-tenants.